influxdata/iot-center-flutter/README.md

 var point = Point('deviceauth')
         .addTag('deviceId', deviceId)
         .addField('dashboardKey', dashboardKey);
+        .addTag('dashboardKey', dashboardKey);
 writeApi.write(point);
 ```
+With InfluxDB 2.2, delete predicates can use any column or tag except _time, _field,or _value, so because of future
+possibility of deleting point is also added tag 'dashboardKey'.

 In 'change dashboard' dialog new dashboard can be created - after clicking 'New' is open another dialog with `TextBox`
 for DashboardKey.
 The type of dashboard created in Device Detail page is the same as current device.
 Empty dashboard is saved to
 InfluxDB by `WriteService` - [createDashboard](/lib/src/app/model/influx_model.dart#L346):